Skip to Main Content

 - Ring door bell and sign in with a staff member.

 - Stow belongings and any food or drink in the cubbies in the check-in area.
+(Please pack light to reduce the number of personal belongings stored in the check-in area.)

 - Handle materials carefully.
 The materials will be brought out from the vault and set-up on the tables for you.
 Keep materials supported on foam cradles or tables, as instructed by staff.